When is hearing protection optional and when is it compulsory?

 The medical bit behind this is that once noise levels reach this and above, then the majority of people exposed to these noise levels regularly and for long periods will have some form of hearing damage, with that risk then increasing with increasing noise levels.

 The Hearing Protection Data page on this site lets you sort the listed protectors by SNR (or HML) to identify the ones with the smaller impact on the overall noise levels.
+Click on the SNR column to identify those with the lowest attenuation rates.

 As a side comment, even for jobs exceeding the magic 85dB(A) level, the maxim of 'strongest protector is best' still is very much a false premise and over-protection risks do still remain.